Kunamatata/Starcraft2ChromeExtension/README.md

 Tons of new features to come!

+##Setup
+npm install
+gulp to create the dist folder

+Dist is never pushed to github since it's something you can build

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`